Now, How to Go from Here

 By Traci Donnelly, Chief Executive Officer

 Sesame Street enjoys a well-earned reputation as a trailblazer not only in children’s television, but also in our society at large.
-From its portrayal and integration of minority characters in the 1970s to its more recent additions of characters with autism or incarcerated parents, it has a history of changing hearts and minds — as well as public policy.
+From its portrayal and integration of BIPOC (Black, Indigenous, (and) People of Color) characters in the 1970s to its more recent additions of characters with autism or incarcerated parents, it has a history of changing hearts and minds — as well as public policy.
 The iconic show is well on its way to doing just that for people experiencing homelessness, through the character of Lily, a 7-year-old girl whose family has lost their apartment and is living with friends, moving from home to home.
 Here are some things we hope Lily’s portrayal goes on to include.

 First, I want to start by saying that Sesame Street’s writers have, unsurprisingly, done an impressive job so far with Lily.
 The scene in which painting the color purple on a rainbow reminds Lily of her old purple bedroom is heartbreaking and something many young homeless viewers will relate to.
 The emphasis on “home” being “more than a house or an apartment—home is wherever the love lives” is comforting.
 And Elmo’s and Sofia’s caring, nonjudgmental reaction to Lily’s homelessness provides parents and children alike with a blueprint of how friends and neighbors can offer the sense of community and support that kids like Lily so desperately need.
 Such an honest portrayal is sure to accomplish Sesame Street’s goal of helping children experiencing homelessness to feel less alone and invisible, and it also helps reduce some of the stigma associated with being homeless.